 - This time yes, because as shown if we take the promoted pawn (to a queen) by black’s knight on f6 then it will put us in check.

-- Because as soon as black’s knight will leave its place, the white’s bishop will check the king.
+- Because as soon as the black knight will leave their place, the white bishop will check the king.

 - Do you think taking that promoted pawn e8 by black’s knight on f6 would be a good decision?

 - No rather black’s king should be moved to a safer position.

 - Analyzing the situation it can be said that black has only one possible move at this stage.
 That is to move its king on h7 square.